 About Display Network campaigns in the new AdWords experience

-Display Network campaigns are now available in the new AdWords experience for select advertisers.
-Explore the streamlined design and take advantage of updated features to manage your campaigns.
+Explore the streamlined design and take advantage of updated features of Display Network campaigns.
 We're working hard to design the best Display advertising experience yet, and you can make an impact by sharing your feedback with us.

-This article explains the benefits of Display Network campaigns in the new AdWords experience and defines which features are available so far.
+This article explains the benefits of Display Network campaigns in the new AdWords experience.

 - Simpler, more intuitive workflows help you accomplish tasks quickly.